DKFletcher/The-Selector/README.md

 Over and above the original code a workbook was added; the ability to set your own  images and a document collation model describing Alan's unique and intuitive emotions taxonomy.

 Along with the workbook I coded a good strong print engine that was tested using  the first chapter of *Alice in Wonderland*.
-I input this text into 240 separate  text Areas.
-A fault free run covering just under 2000 pages.
+I parsed this text into 240 separate  text areas resulting in a fault free run covering just under 2000 pages.

 There is an update scheduled for when the school's return after August.
 The areas  for development are:
 * at the moment each emotion has a stock image and an actor image.
 A beefed up image server could deliver an open ended image bank.